krzysztofzablocki/Sourcery/README.md

 ### Configuration file

-Instead of CLI arguments you can use  `.sourcery.yml` configuration file, like this:
+Instead of CLI arguments you can use a `.sourcery.yml` configuration file:

 ```yaml
 sources: